joeSeggiola/arduino-eurorack-projects/README.md

 ### Note about the library folder

-There's a symbolic link of the `lib/` folder in every module folder.
+There's a symbolic link to the `lib/` folder in every module folder.
 If the link doesn't work for you, you won't be able to compile: try to manually copy and paste the entire `lib/` folder from the root next to the sketch you are trying to compile.
 Unfortunately the Arduino compiler does not allow including source files from parent folders.

 License
 -------